zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/07-sinhala-amazon.md

 Sit alone in secret.
 Alone descends to the walkway.
 Behave alone. postures Holds.
 Thus, it behaves separately from the genus.

-[APZ 51.2] (#apz51 .2) {#apz51 .2 .ref .apz} "Does anyone associate”
+[APZ 51.2] (#apz51 .2) {#apz51 .2 .ref .apz} "Does anyone associate"
 The doctrine is that any bad doctrine (7-1) 1 (i) (ii) must also be applied) The union of two people saw the Maithurana doctrine.
-“Someone associates Will” is a recent period of time Buddha, Dhamma, Hides, and have left the precept and come down.
+"Someone associates Will" is a recent period of time Buddha, Dhamma, Hides, and have left the precept and come down.
 The doctrine is serviced, and is the same.

-[APZ 51.3] (#apz51 .3) {#apz51 .3.ref .apz} "In locus he is like a revolving plane”
+[APZ 51.3] (#apz51 .3) {#apz51 .3.ref .apz} "In locus he is like a revolving plane"
-“Liner is the arm, the horse, the bull, the goat, the sheep, The crown, the mule, the “revolving”, is the undeciphering of the undeciphering.
+"Liner is the arm, the horse, the bull, the goat, the sheep, The crown, the mule, the "revolving", is the undeciphering of the undeciphering.
 The plane goes the wrong way.
 Rise into a heterogeneous virgo or tree.
 Carrier also Kadai.
 Injury also.
 A break plane on the Motion or Hack An undecidedly indecent evil way, or the robes of the epipheris.